-Compatibility is the key to a modern WMS.
-Today's WMS allows integration with a wide range of selling tools and online and offline selling channels, including marketplaces and web-store platforms.
+Compatibility is the key to a modern warehouse management system.
+Today's WMS allows integration with various selling tools and online and offline selling channels, including online marketplaces and web-store platforms.

-Picking and Packing Automation
+4. Picking and Packing Automation

 - Picking - It supports several picking strategies like Pick to light, Pick by Vision, Robotic picking, and Goods to person.
 In addition, the AI technology optimizes picker routes, measures picking accuracy picking rate, and gives vital insights for picking operations.

 Coding a program is undoubtedly time-consuming and needs technical expertise.
 However, the modern WMS offers an excellent no-code interface that gives exceptional flexibility by configuring business rules with no coding.

 The e-commerce industry has seen tremendous competition in the past couple of years.
 With this ever-increasing rivalry, it has become crucial for e-commerce players to adopt the latest e-commerce warehouse management software to survive in the business.

-Thus, it's high time that companies start implementing advanced technologies like AI and Big data to optimize their warehouse operations and bring efficiency in all aspects of e-commerce warehousing and order fulfillment.
+Thus, it's high time companies start implementing advanced technologies like AI and Big data to optimize their warehouse operations and bring efficiency in all aspects of e-commerce warehousing and order fulfillment.